 I have been a fan of Lego literally all my life.
 I’ve been playing with Lego since I learned to walk, maybe perhaps a bit before that.
-I still play with them now 3 decades later.
+I still play with them now three decades later.
 I am not sure this review will be impartial, as the idea of a Lego film filled me with glee since I first heard it was going to be made (unlike some of my friends who met the idea with skepticism).

 Lego storytelling is a hobby for many fans of Lego; I like to make models and scenes and photograph them, using the pictures as writing prompts.
 More enterprising individuals make entire amateur stop-motion Lego films called brickfilms.
 The Lego Movie feels like a full-length blockbuster version of those films, in a good way.
 From the trailer alone I already knew that directors Chris Miller and Phil Lord understood their audience.
 They could have easily have rendered the entire film in smooth 3D, but they made the Lego look and move like stop-motion Lego (for the most part), seamlessly blending 3D animation and stop-motion (and 3D animation that looks like stop-motion).
 Even effects like flame and water are represented with Lego parts.